 The 5th anniversary of the collaborative program pairs local professional choreographers and filmmakers to create short dance films for the festival.
-The risk averse choreographer Robert Dekkers, founder and artistic director of Post:Ballet, will collaborate with commercial and music video director Marta Dymek.
+The “anything but risk averse” choreographer Robert Dekkers, founder and artistic director of Post:Ballet, will collaborate with commercial and music video director Marta Dymek.
 The second team of “Co-Lab” artists will pair the contemporary dance company RAWdance’s artistic directors / choreographers Wendy Rein and Ryan T. Smith with filmmaker Shelley Lewis whose short films and commercials have garnered numerous awards.
 Filming took place at the San Francisco Armory September 29–October 1.

 Funded in part by The Kenneth Rainin Foundation, the Fleishhacker Foundation, and the Zellerbach Family Foundation, the two original interdisciplinary works for the screen will be premiered on Closing Night of the 2017 festival.
 The Co-Laboratory is an annual event to inspire and support local artists of different disciplines to collaboratively create dance films for local and global audiences.